CENTRAL AND EASTERN EUROPEAN JOURNAL OF MANAGEMENT AND ECONOMICS

 The importance of Occupational Safety and Health in Management Systems in the Construction Industry: Case study of Construction in Hermosillo

-David Slim ZEPADA QUINTANA, Nora Elba MUNGUÍA VEGA, Luis Eduardo VELAZQUEZ CONTRERAS
+Authors: David Slim ZEPADA QUINTANA, Nora Elba MUNGUÍA VEGA, Luis Eduardo VELAZQUEZ CONTRERAS

 University of Sonora, Mexico